 Hedging is a type of strategy used to protect assets by reducing or canceling risk in a portfolio.
 Selling riskier stocks and replacing with more stable stocks is called hedging.

 A stock, or a share, is part ownership in a company that sold off parts of their company to gain capital.
 Paper traders buy and sell stocks to gain capital as part of their investing strategy.

 What is IPO?

-An IPO, or Initial Public offering, is the initial period a company offers shares of their company for purchase.
+An IPO, or Initial Public offering, is the initial period a company sells shares of their company.

 What is a secondary market?

-A secondary market begins after the IPO and investors sell their shares to other traders or speculators.
+A secondary market begins after the IPO and investors sell their shares to other traders.

 What is a bull market?